algosup/2023-2024-project-3-virtual-processor-team-3/documents/technical_specifications.md

 ```
 ## 3. Development environment

-Our team uses multiple machines to work on this project such as:
+Our team uses multiple machines to work on this project, such as:

 - 3 Windows operating on Windows 11.
 - 3 MacBooks operating on MacOS Sonoma 14.

-As for the IDE[^1], out of the six members of our team, five use  <a href="https://code.visualstudio.com/">Visual Studio code</a> Code, and 1 uses <a href="https://vscodium.com/">Visual Studio Codium</a>.
-As they are extremely similar, we are all using the same extensions to run and debug C. All of these extensions are packed into one called
+As for the IDE[^1], out of the six members of our team, five use  <a href="https://code.visualstudio.com/">Visual Studio code</a> Code and one uses <a href="https://vscodium.com/">Visual Studio Codium</a>.
+As they are very similar, we all are using the same extensions to run and debug C. All of these extensions are packed into one called
 <a href="https://marketplace.visualstudio.com/items?itemName=ms-vscode.cpptools-extension-pack">C/C++ Extension Pack</a>.

-To be able to run C we all installed the compiler <a href="https://gcc.gnu.org/">GCC</a>.
+To be able to run the C programming language, we all installed the compiler <a href="https://gcc.gnu.org/">GCC</a>.

 Finally, to avoid conflicts in terms of conventions, such as the naming conventions for functions, variables, or other conventions.
-We chose to use <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html"> Mellon University's standards</a>, except for names of files, functions and variables for which we use camelCase.
+We chose to use <a href="https://users.ece.cmu.edu/~eno/coding/CCodingStandard.html"> Mellon University's standards</a>, except for names of files, functions, and variables for which we use camelCase.
 We chose these standards because they cover almost every aspect of C.

 ## 4. Conventions